rubymonsters/webapps-for-beginners/source/02-libraries/04-load_path.md

 on a separate line.

 Each of these lines represents a directory on your computer where Ruby files are stored.
-If you use `require` anywhere in your application (e.g. `ruby "digest"`) then Ruby will look for a Ruby file with the same name (e.g.
+If you use `require` anywhere in your application (e.g. `require "digest"`) then Ruby will look for a Ruby file with the same name (e.g.
 `digest.rb`) in each of these directories.
 It will load the first file with this name that it can find.